 For Coronavirus information including the current restrictions, any disruptions to Council services, how to book a COVID-19 test and the support available for residents and businesses visit www.stockton.gov.uk/coronavirus

 Each week Councillor Bob Cook, Leader of Stockton Council, writes a blog keeping you in touch with the very latest news.

-This will be followed by my regular catch up with Julie Danks and Councillor Jim Beall on the Council’s coronavirus response.
-I’ll then later chair a Local Outbreak Engagement Group meeting to talk about the latest coronavirus infection rates in the Borough.
+This afternoon I will chair a Local Outbreak Engagement Group (LOEG) meeting to talk about the latest coronavirus infection rate in the Borough in more detail.

 Tonight I’ll be keeping an eye on how Middlesbrough get on in their friendly against Plymouth.
 Preparations are starting to step-up ahead of the Championship season in August, which I’m really looking forward to.